Saving Money At City Hall

 Building New Recreation Facilities

-- Work to collaborate on a new facility with private and non-profit organizations to keep construction and operating costs down
+- Work to collaborate on a new facility with private and non-profit organizations to keep construction and operating costs down.
+Zach voted in favour of this in 2020.

 - Fight for Saskatoon's share of federal funding for new recreation facilities